rwanda gift guide

 Kids

 Stuffed Animals: You can find funky stuffed crocodiles, snakes, and tiny hippos at shops around town.
 There are cute options at Abraham Konga and at the Kigali Cultural Village shop.
+Small animals can be as little as 5,000 RWF and larger ones for 15,000 RWF.

 Traditional Toys: Look for small balls made out of banana leaves or local baby clothes and toys that you won’t find anywhere else.
-I’ve seen these at the Kigali Cultural Village shop, too.
+The Nyamirambo Women’s Center has kids clothing and across from them a newly opened shop, Stitch of Hope, as some crinkle toys, small balls, and more.

 At Abraham Konga